The Maker Mom

 Like many other programs for kids, Kano provides virtual rewards.
 I prefer intrinsic motivation to gamification and I’m not fond of rewarding kids for just showing up, so I rolled my eyes (side effect of living with teens underfoot) when I saw these awards in my Kano App account.

-The Kano Pixel Kit retails for $79.99.
-It’s more costly than a Snap Circuits Light Set, but less expensive than a Sphero programmable robot.
+The Kano Pixel Kit is more costly than a Snap Circuits Light Set, but less expensive than a Sphero programmable robot.
 The Kit hits a sweet spot for curious kids who are more driven by art and creativity than robots or technology, but the latter groups will like it, too.